JojSh/CV/README.md

 * People

-  I believe that colleagues and pair-partners gain the most from each other when all parties are encouraged give feedback and to question anything they might not understand or agree with.
+  I believe that colleagues and pair-partners gain the most from each other when all parties are encouraged to give feedback and to question anything they might not understand or agree with.
 I myself feel it is my obligation to let a colleague know if their code is not clear to me and likewise welcome such feedback as an opportunity to improve.

 #### Outside the box thinking